Making Video Games is a challenging but rewarding task.

 Today, there's a lot of software specifically designed to create video games and once you have your game's idea ready and the objectives completed, it's time to get to work and start using all the tools and programs, to bring your game to life.

-For example, Unity 3D, one of the most popular game engines used both by amateurs and professionals to create video games.
+For example, Unity is one of the most popular game engines used by amateurs and professionals to create video games.

 Plan the Development Process